WHERE VIBE CODERS LEAK THEIR KEYS: 2026 FRONTEND SECRETS REPORT

 How fast does a leaked key actually get abused in the wild?

-Our honeypot study measured a median of 11 minutes from exposure to first malicious request — fastest 47 seconds for a public GitHub commit.
-Frontend bundle leaks were a 6-minute median.
+Our companion honeypot study (twenty deliberately leaked Supabase anon keys, seven exposure surfaces) measured a median of 11 minutes from exposure to first malicious request — fastest 47 seconds for a public GitHub commit, 6-minute median for frontend bundle leaks.
 The window between 'we shipped' and 'someone abuses it' is shorter than most teams' rotation playbook.
-See the Honeypot Supabase study for the full distribution.
+See the Honeypot Supabase study for the per-surface breakdown.

 Q&A